contrailcirrus/flights-pipeline/common/README.md

 For most services, we use generic (Opaque) secrets ([`kubectl create secret generic`](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_create/kubectl_create_secret_generic/)).

 Typically, secrets are accessed by mounting them as environment variables in a Kubernetes resource.
-These environment varibles are not passed in via CICD, rather mounted directly from a named secret.
+These environment variables are not passed in via CICD, rather mounted directly from a named secret.

 For example:
 ```yaml